RafaUresti/cis551-project2-ids/trunk/README.txt

 TCPSession object is created which manages the packets.
 Whenever a new TCP packet is received, it is added to the session and processed appropriately.
 The Stream and Protocol rules are run against the stream each time a new packet is added, providing real-time alarms for rule violations.
+	- For TCP Protocol rules, rules that are currently in progress are held in memory until the rule is violated, or the rule was found to not be violated.
+As soon as the packet is examined, it is removed from the list of packets that need to be processed.
+Rules are tracked similarly to the UDPSession described below.
-For TCP Protocol rules, older packets are tossed once they have been processed in order to minimize processing time.
-For Stream rules, the stream is continuously concatenated in order to provide quick comparisons.
+	- For Stream rules, the stream bytes are concatenated real-time in order to provide a string to compare.
+The rules are compared against the string being built with each packet received.

 TCPSession - Class that keeps track of a TCP session.
-This class ensures that packets are reordered correctly, that a sent packet is not processed a second time because of a resend, etc.
+This class ensures that packets are ordered correctly, that a sent packet is not processed a second time because of a resend, etc.

 UDPRuleProcessor - Class that processes UDP rules.
 The UDPSession object keeps track of rules that are currently in progress allowing for real time analysis of intrusion detection.
+The algorithm is similar to that of the TCP Protocol rules above.

 UDPSession - Simple wrapper that keeps track of rules that are currently in progress.
 If the same data is repeated multiple times in sub rules, there is a